Purvanshsingh/Google-Summer-of-Code-2021/README.md

 ![Automation_structure](https://user-images.githubusercontent.com/49719371/130070526-077366f3-2def-4a8e-8f58-94aae8c4ce2c.png)

-With the help of there two scripts `api_docwriter.py` generates the ApiDocumentation automatically according to Non-performing Loan ontology.
+With the help of there two scripts `api_docwriter.py` can generates the ApiDocumentation automatically according to Non-performing Loan ontology.

 I have also developed `Mock_portfolio_generator` which is basically used as a mock_client to populate the database with the more realistic data, It automatically creates the object of the classes on the basis of ApiDocumentation.
-Then I have Re-structured the complete repository according to the python standards and write test using pytest for the API.<br/>
+Then I have Re-structured the complete repository according to the python standards and wrote tests using pytest for the API.<br/>
 While working with the creditrisk-poc we encountered an issue that the class attributes (columns) in the database are of type VARCHAR by default for every property in hydrus.
-After a good discussion with the mentors it was decisde that it's better to have attributes of a similar type as in the hydra property, So my GSoC collegue implemented this feature in the hydrus and hydra-python-core, and then finally I was able to use it in creditrisk-poc successfully.
+After a good discussion with the mentors it was decided that it's better to have attributes of a similar type as in the hydra property, So my GSoC colleague implemented this feature in the hydrus and hydra-python-core, and then finally I was able to use it in creditrisk-poc successfully.
 After the comlpletion of all these task I have tested the API on local system and got it reviewed with the mentors, now we were ready for the last stage i.e **DEPLOYMENT :rocket:**